luuh16-18/Projects/Projects/README.md

 # JsProjects

 # Description
 Here you will find javascript web applications that are designed to be used in real-world scenerios.
-These web applications include a oassenger counter app, an unstylised blackJack game, and a chrome extenstion that can be used by sales people to track and save leads online.
+These web applications include a passenger counter app, an unstylised blackJack game, and a chrome extenstion that can be used by sales people to track and save leads online.

 # Note